-Here’s another entry for my ‘The Solo Drifter’ section!
-Last year’s Eid Al-adha, I visited Bahrain and the United Arab Emirates.
-This time during Ramadan 2023, I travelled in one of the countries in the Levant region – Jordan.
-It was one of the best.
-Jordan is my third best country to visit (next to Thailand and Switzerland – both on top) out of 23 (when I write this travel blog).
+Jordan is my third best country to visit (next to Thailand and Switzerland – both on top) out of 26 (when I wrote this travel blog).
 In my one week of stay in Jordan, I was able to visit all its three regions.
 Staying in Jordan made me understand the Palestinian situation and I am hoping to make a vlog about this sooner.

 Table of Contents